pkun7987/pkun7987.github.io/_posts/2025-05-31-faraway-land.md

 Still, I did take some initiative.
 I tried therapy once.

-My therapist seemed genuinely confused by how I could be experiencing so many strange symptoms at once.
+My therapist seemed genuinely confused by all the strange symptoms I was experiencing.
 She looked like she didn’t know what to do.
 I completely understood.
 I wouldn’t have known what to do with me either.
 If I had, I would’ve dealt with it myself.

 Nevertheless, it was very clear to her that I had to confirm I wasn’t suicidal, and she asked for that confirmation several times at the end of the session — if I was, she’d be under duty to report it to the university.

 I wasn’t suicidal.
 In fact, it was clearer than ever to me what it feels like to live.
 Suicide is for those who have stopped feeling.

-I also signed up for an elective from the Department of History — on my own initiative — and even attended its office hour once.
-Back then, it felt like a major achievement, since I used to stay away from liberal arts subjects.
+I also signed up for an elective from the Department of History, and even attended its office hours once.
+Back then, it felt like a major achievement, since I used to stay away from liberal arts subjects and had never been to any office hours that wasn't about begging the TAs to debug my code.

+I can’t say I chose the course out of a desire to step outside my comfort zone.
+I only enrolled after dropping the dry course I mentioned earlier, and by then, all the popular courses were full.
+Among the remaining options, I initially signed up for the most interesting-looking one - a course on security - military , not cyber.
+Most of my classmates looked at veterans and I could tell the presence of a very Chinese-looking Chinese made both the instructor and the students a bit uneasy.
+I dropped that one too, then picked the one that covered a topic which was completely new to me: climate change and climate justice.

-The course was on climate change and climate justice.
-It was a topic I knew nothing about, so I went to the office hour to learn more.
-I didn’t say anything.
-I just listened to other students ask questions.
-That was when I realised I could get a much better marginal return on my time by learning about topics and perspectives I knew nothing about.
+Since I knew nothing about it, I went to the office hour to learn more.
+I didn’t say anything, just listened to other students ask questions.
+That was when I realised I could get a much better marginal return on my time by learning about topics and perspectives that were new to me.

-This realisation was at my last year at CMU, so it didn’t change the course of my undergraduate education, but it's now part of the fundamental principle of my programming.
+This realisation came in my last semester at CMU, so it didn’t change the course of my undergraduate education, but it's now part of the fundamental principle of my programming.

 Years later, when I was applying to graduate school trying to switch my background from STEM to the humanities, I couldn’t find a single humanities professor to write me a reference.
-So I emailed the climate justice professor: *I was in your class ages ago.
-I’m sure you don’t remember me, but wanna give me a rec letter?*
+So I emailed the climate justice professor: *I was in your class ages ago and my final project was the attached poster on glacial retreat in the Himalayas and its environmental, social and political impacts.
+I’m sure you don’t remember me, but your course was the only non-mandatory humanities course I took, and I got Bs in all the mandatory ones.
+Wanna give me a rec letter?*

 He did.

 One time, after several days of not leaving my bed, I ran out of food.
 I’d always eaten just for sustenance.
 When I lived in the dorms, I got the same grilled chicken breast sandwich from the canteen every day.
-After I moved into an off-campus apartment, I either cooked simple vegetables or got the same instant ramen from the Korean mom-and-pop grocery store downstairs — especially when I wasn’t in a condition to cook.
-I liked this Korean place, for the owners only greeted Koreans, and I didn’t have to experience any pressure to respond to unsolicited smiles.
+After I moved into an off-campus apartment, I either cooked simple vegetables or got the same instant ramen from the Korean mom-and-pop grocery store downstairs, especially when I wasn’t in a condition to cook.
+I liked this Korean place — the owners only greeted Koreans, no pressure for me to respond to unsolicited smiles.

 That day, my go-to instant ramen was out of stock.
-It took ages for me to decide on something else, and I walked out of the shop feeling lost and exhausted.
+It took me ages to decide on something else, and I walked out of the shop feeling lost and exhausted.
 Then something strange happened.
-I was suddenly woken up by the blossoms outside — I realised that while I had been lying in bed, the seasons had changed.
+I was suddenly woken up by the blossoms outside - I realised that while I had been lying in bed, the seasons had changed.
 It was now spring.

 I realised I wanted to see more seasons come and go.
-I wanted to feel how time passes, instead of just the void it leaves when it’s stolen from me.
+I wanted to feel the passage of time in it's dynamic form, not just the void it leaves when it’s stolen from me.

 I graduated with two friends attending my ceremony and then realised I needed a job, so I spent the summer applying for jobs.
-I admit I could’ve been more organised, but it didn’t seem like a problem — I’d never heard of any recent graduate having trouble finding work.
+I admit I could’ve been more organised, but it didn’t seem like a problem - I’d never heard of any recent graduate having trouble finding work.

 I ruled out data science and software engineering careers after a research internship in my sophomore year.
 I did software engineering and data modelling.
 While I enjoyed building the project from scratch, every week spent improving and upgrading it felt dull.
 On the engineering side, I was building the software with only one other student and the modelling was entirely my work.
 I guess working in a larger team doing similar work will probably be even less fulfilling.